RasenRhino/rasenrhino.github.io/index.markdown

 ## Hello there!

 I'm Ridham Bhagat, a computer engineering student.
-You can Find my resume [here](/assets/ridham_bhagat_cv.pdf).
+You can find my resume [here](/assets/ridham_bhagat_cv.pdf).

 **My interests and fancies:**